Tax Evasion

 To use this defenses, the taxpayer must show proof of reliance in where they relied on the information such as an accountant or lawyer.

 Tax evasion and tax fraud is a very serious matter.
-If you have been contacted by the IRS for suspicion of tax evasion or fraud or have been charged with a tax evasion crime, you need to speak to a criminal defense attorney
+If you have been contacted by the IRS for suspicion of tax evasion or fraud or have been charged with a tax evasion crime, you need to speak to a San Diego tax evasion lawyer.

 Tax evasion charges must be proved by the IRS and they must provide clear evidence that you knowingly and purposefully tried to evade taxes.